uliw/esbmtk/Documentation/ESBMTK-Quick-Start_Guide.md

     area = 361E12 * meter**2  # m^2 # Total ocean area
     average_depth = volume/area # average depth, about 4000m
     print(f"average_depth = {average_depth:.2e~P}")

+## Saving and reading model state

+Some models require a spin up period to reach steady state.
+The `save_state()` method allows to the save the model state, and use it as the initial conditions for a new model run.

+Notes: The model definition must remain the same.
+Similarly, if you change a boundary condition in the model definition between two runs, it will be overwritten by the `read_state()` method.
+It is however possible to add signals to the new run, in order to change the steady state.